List of SOE F Section networks and agents

 This article lists the clandestine networks, also known as circuits, (réseaux in French) established in France by F Section of the British Special Operations Executive during World War II.
 The SOE agents assigned to each network are also listed.
 SOE agents, with a few exceptions, were trained in the United Kingdom before being infiltrated into France.
 Some agents served in more than one network and are listed more than once.

 The clandestine networks and agents were "dedicated to encourage and aid resistance" to the German occupation of the country.
 Activities included gathering intelligence, organizing and supplying indigenous resistance groups, and sabotaging transportation, communications, and industrial facilities.
 A typical SOE network had three agents: 1.
 Circuit organiser: leader, planner, and recruiter of new members.
 2. Wireless Radio Operator: send and receive wireless messages to and from SOE headquarters in London, encode and decode messages, maintain wireless sets.
 3. Courier or messenger: travel between organiser, wireless operator, and resistance groups to deliver and receive messages, and, on occasion, deliver explosives and other equipment.
 Large networks sometimes had more than one courier and wireless operator.

 Each network was given a name and each agent belonging to the network had one or more code names and aliases which he used in France.
 For example, George Reginald Starr was the organiser of SOE's Wheelwright network and known as "Hilaire" to French contacts in the Resistance and to other SOE personnel.

 Sixty SOE F Section networks are listed below as operating in France during World War II.
 Forty-three circuits were no longer existent at the time that France was fully liberated from German control of which 31 had been destroyed by the Germans.

 Approximately 470 SOE agents served in France during World War II.
 The Valençay SOE Memorial in Valençay, France lists the names of 91 men and 13 women who were killed, executed, or died in prison while serving as SOE agents.

 The field agents and networks were supported by F Section headquarters in London.
 The staff of F Section consisted of 24 people in 1944.
 Its key members were leader Maurice Buckmaster, assistant Vera Atkins, and deputy Nicholas Bodington.
 Jacques de Guélis was briefing officer, Gerrard Morel was signals officer, Robert Bourne-Patterson was planning officer, Selwyn Jepson was the recruiting officer, and Leo Marks was in charge of coding and cyphers.
+To maintain operational secrecy, the SOE was not publicly acknowledged and functioned throughout most of the war under the cover name Inter-Services Research Bureau (ISRB).
 F Section headquarters were on Baker Street but meetings with agents took place at apartments in Orchard Court.
 Administration, training, transportation, technology, etc. were handled by other SOE sections.
 SOE employment totaled about 13,000.